ebu/libadm/docs/element_api.rst

    .. cpp:function:: template<typename Parameter> bool isDefault<Parameter>()

-      Returns true if the parameter has a default and has been set; this is useful to see if the default value was specified explicitly in the ADM XML, and is used to control whether default values are written out in XML.
+      Returns true if the parameter has a default and has not been set; this is useful to see if the default value was specified explicitly in the ADM XML (in which case this would return false), and is used to control whether default values are written out in XML.

    .. cpp:function:: bool add(Parameter parameter)